One Million Checkboxes: Activity

 As thousands of players participated, patterns in behavior emerged.
-The first box was checked the most often, followed by the boxes with colored outlines.
+The first box was checked most often, followed by the boxes with colored outlines.
 Some players prioritized checking as many boxes as they could, while others behaved competitively to uncheck the most boxes.
 Players also used the checkboxes to write messages or create artwork, often using Internet bots that could check and uncheck boxes at high speed.
 The game's developer, Nolen Royalty, discovered that teenagers were leaving secret messages for each other through sequences of boxes via binary ASCII representation and collaborating on elaborate ways to hack the game, such as by rapidly updating boxes to encode moving GIFs of actor Jake Gyllenhaal.
 For a brief period of time, Royalty removed a feature that imposed a rate limit on the frequency of boxes being checked, and users implemented a Rickroll animation of singer Rick Astley.